ajnebro/jMSA/docs/scores.rst

 This class implements Score class.
 It has a method called ‘compute’ which we pass a matrix as a parameter.
 A counter for non-gaps is initialized to zero This method has nested loop to loop through it.
 If the element we read is different from a hyphens, we increase the counter.
 Finally we divide this counter between the total length of the sequence.
 To obtain a percentage over 100, we multiply the result by 100.

-Test
-To prove that our class is working correctly, is necessary to made some tests.
-We have done these tests:
-1.- The percentage of a sequence without gaps is 100% 2.- The percentage of a sequence that only has gaps is 0% 3.- The percentage of a sequence with half letters and half gaps is 50% 4.- The percentage of a sequence with ¾ letters and ¼ gasp is 75%.
-5.- The percentage of a sequence with 10 letters and 2 gaps is 83.33%

 Percentage of totally conserved columns
 ---------------------------------------